cornell-rug/cornell-rug.github.io/index.md

 ## Fall 2025 meeting schedule

 Thanks for a great fall semester!
 Spring 2026 schedule is TBD.
-Check here soon for updates!
+Check here soon for updates.

 All meetings are from 4-5pm in Mann 102 and on [Zoom](https://cornell.zoom.us/j/95723147511?pwd=yTARsRFrUPSD3SaHdUAeJiab6obDZI.1).